 In the book it says to use chalk markers to decorate your cardboard rolls but we had none of those so I decided to put our chalk pastels to good use instead.
-I laid them out on the kitchen table over a sheet of white butchers paper along with some washi tape (we have plenty of that but you wouldn’t need this much), a bare branch in a vase with rocks around the base and some cardboard tubes to decorate.
+I laid them out on the kitchen table over a sheet of white butchers paper along with some washi tape, a bare branch in a vase with rocks around the base and some cardboard tubes to decorate.
 Later on I moved the work in progress to the girls art table (in a section of our living room) where they could work on it on and off as they wished and it stayed there for about a week.

 This is our branch before we decorated it: